USS Tang (SS-306): Third war patrol

 Tang departed Pearl Harbor on 8 June and stalked enemy shipping in the East China Sea and Yellow Sea areas.
 On 24 June, southwest of Kagoshima, the submarine contacted a convoy of six large ships guarded by 16 escorts.
 Tang closed for a surface attack and fired a spread of three torpedoes at one of the ships and then fired a similar spread at a second target.
 Explosions followed, and Tang reported two ships sunk.
 However, postwar examination of Japanese records revealed by the Japanese government show that two passenger-cargo ships and two freighters were sunk.
 The ships must have overlapped, and the torpedo spread must have hit and sunk two victims in addition to their intended targets.
 Those sunk – Tamahoko Maru, Tainan Maru, Nasusan Maru, and Kennichi Maru – added up to 16,292 tons of enemy shipping.

 On 30 June, while she patrolled the lane from Kyūshū to Dairen, Tang sighted another cargo ship steaming without escort.
-After making an end around run on the surface which produced two torpedo misses, Tang went deep to avoid depth charges, then surfaced and chased the target until she closed the range to 750 yd.
+After making an end-around run on the surface, which produced two torpedo misses, Tang went deep to avoid depth charges, then surfaced and chased the target until she closed the range to 750 yd.
 A single torpedo blew Nikkin Maru in half, and the transport ship sank, taking with her some 3,200 Japanese soldiers.

 The next morning, Tang sighted a tanker and a freighter.
 While she sank the freighter Taiun Maru Number Two, the tanker Takatori Maru Number One fled.
-The submarine trailed the latter until dark, then she launched two torpedoes which sank the tanker.
-Tang celebrated 4 July at dawn by an end-around, submerged attack on an enemy freighter which was near shore.
-However, with rapidly shoaling water and her keel about to touch bottom, Tang drew back, fired a spread of three with two hits, and then surfaced as survivors of the 6,886 tons cargo ship Asukazan Maru were being rescued by fishing boats.
-That afternoon, Tang sighted Yamaoka Maru, another cargo ship of approximately the same size, and sank her with two torpedoes.
-The submarine surfaced and, with the aid of grapnel hooks and Thompson submachine guns, rescued a survivor who had been clinging to an overturned lifeboat.
-While prowling the waters off Dairen late the next night, the submarine sighted a cargo ship and, during a submerged attack with her last two torpedoes, sank Dori Maru.
+The submarine trailed the latter until dark, then she launched two torpedoes, which sank the tanker.
+Tang celebrated 4 July at dawn by an end-around, submerged attack on an enemy freighter that was near shore.
+However, with rapidly shoaling water and her keel about to touch bottom, Tang drew back, fired a spread of three with two hits, and then surfaced as survivors of the 6,886-ton cargo ship Asukazan Maru were being rescued by fishing boats.
+That afternoon, Tang sighted Yamaoka Maru, another cargo ship around the same size, and sank her with two torpedoes.
+The submarine surfaced, and with the aid of grapnel hooks and Thompson submachine guns, rescued a survivor who had been clinging to an overturned lifeboat.
+While prowling the waters off Dairen late the next night, the submarine sighted a cargo ship, and during a submerged attack with her last two torpedoes, sank Dori Maru.
 Credited with eight ships for 56,000 tons at the time, the score confirmed postwar by JANAC for her third patrol was 10 ships for a total of 39,160 tons.